-The Foreign Police, together with officers of the Municipal Government and a team of Municipal Police, have been checking taxi vehicles at Ruzyně since the middle of January.
+Together with officers of the Municipal Government and a team of Municipal Police, the Foreign Police have been checking taxi vehicles at Ruzyně since the middle of January.
 Since that time, the police have checked 774 vehicles.
-They have imposed 255 fines on the spot amounting to nearly 133,000 CZK.
+They have imposed 255 fines on the spot, amounting to nearly 133,000 CZK.

 Another 78 taxi drivers were handed over to legal proceedings, Rendová added.
 Such legal proceedings may lead to much higher fines than are imposed on site.

-“By their actions, they do harm to the name of Prague Airport, our capital and the whole Czech Republic,” said Kateřina Rendlová, spokeswoman for the Foreigners Police.
+“By their actions, they harm the name of Prague Airport, our capital and the whole Czech Republic,” said Kateřina Rendlová, spokeswoman for the Foreigners Police.

 The prices charged by some Prague taxi drivers are notorious.
 According to the price scale suggested by the Municipal Government, a taxi ride from Prague city centre to the airport should cost approximately 600 CZK.
-Some taxi drivers charge much higher prices, however, up to 5,000 CZK according to some sources.
+According to some sources, some taxi drivers charge much higher prices, however, up to 5,000 CZK.
 Foreign guidebooks warn tourists against this vice.

 From January until the end of August 2010, approximately 506,000 passengers used a taxi from the airport; the Foreign Police checked approximately 0.15 percent.